 To enhance the security of our premises, the College requires all students, alumni, officers, employees (including faculty members, administration, and staff), and visitors (including, but not limited to, contractors and vendors) to possess and display while on College property, as well as to access College services and events, a valid College-issued Identification Card (ID Card) with a current expiration date.
 All current students, alumni, officers, employees, and visitors are also required to produce proper photo identification upon request from Security or a College official upon entering any Peirce facility.
-Random identification checks may be made for the safety of the campus community.
+Periodic identification checks may be made for the safety of the campus community.
 Moreover, in order to have a College-issued ID Card processed, the student must present a valid state or federal photo identification and proof that he or she is currently enrolled.

-Graduates will be issued a unique Peirce College alumni photo identification card upon entering the campus after graduation when they identify themselves as a graduate at the Customer Service Desk and Security can confirm their graduation status.
+Alumni will be issued a unique Peirce College alumni photo identification card upon entering the campus after graduation when they identify themselves as a graduate at the Customer Service Desk and Security can confirm their graduation status.
 Alumni are required to follow the same state or federal photo identification requirements listed above with the exception of a current roster.
 Security reserves the right to make a copy of their proof of identification submitted.
 In the event that a graduate cannot produce one of the above forms of identification or their graduation status at Peirce College cannot be confirmed, the graduate will not be permitted in the building.

-Students without their Peirce ID or a Government issued ID with their name on it will NOT be permitted to attend class, Library, WACE or see their Advisor, etc. Students should be informed they will be marked absent and may makeup missed work at the faculty member's discretion.
-If a student needs a replacement card they have to produce a current roster.
+Students will not be permitted to enter the buildings without an ID Card.
+Absences in class as a result of not having the appropriate ID Card will be considered unexcused.
+Students may make up missed class work at the faculty member's discretion.
 Students wishing to borrow Peirce library materials must display a current Peirce ID Card.
 Alumni are welcome to utilize Library resources in accordance with school policy, but may not check material out of the Library.
+Due to the terms set forth by the database providers, only current students, faculty and staff may access them.
 Students needing new ID Cards may obtain them between 8:00 a.m. and 10:00 p.m., Monday through Friday, and the first Saturday of each new session from 8:00 a.m. to 3:00 p.m. at the Security Command Center located on the first floor in Alumni Hall.
 There is a \$15.00 replacement fee for any lost ID card.
-Students who are unable to visit the Peirce campus should contact their Academic Advisor to obtain a Peirce ID Card.
+Students who are unable to visit the Peirce campus should contact the Office of Graduate Studies to obtain a Peirce ID Card.